 Fencing or protective screenings should be placed on top of certain structures to prevent individuals from throwing debris from the structure.
-Maryland State Highway Administration maintains details for attaching fencing to bridge railing in Chapter 3, Section 4 of MDOT SHA's Book of Details - For Highway & Incidental Structures.
+Maryland State Highway Administration maintains details for attaching fencing to bridge traffic barrier in Category 4, Chapter 3 of MDOT SHA's online version of the Book of Standards - For Highway & Incidental Structures.
 Fencing shall be added to structures in accordance with Section 2.4.1 of this manual.
 Fence posts shall be spaced in accordance with Section 2.4.2 of this manual.